 So far, our discussion of partnerships has been about what are known more precisely as “general partnerships.”
 In addition to general partnerships, there is another form of partnership known as the “limited partnership.”
 Generally speaking though, whenever somebody simply uses the term “partnership,” he’s referring to a general partnership.

-Limited partnership taxation works the same way as general partnership taxation.
-The difference between the two structures is that, in a limited partnership, there are two types of partners: General partners and limited partners.
+The difference between the two structures is that, in a limited partnership, there are two types of partners: general partners and limited partners.

-One important rule about limited partnerships is that the limited partners cannot participate in managerial decisions or the day-to-day operation of the partnership.
+One important rule about limited partnerships is that the limited partners cannot participate in managerial decisions or in the day-to-day operation of the partnership.
 If they do, they’ll lose their limited liability.
-As such, in many limited partnerships, the general partners are the original founders, and the limited partners are outside investors.
+Therefore, in many limited partnerships, the general partners are the original founders, and the limited partners are outside investors.

 - In a general partnership (commonly referred to as simply a “partnership”), each partner has unlimited liability for all of the partnership’s debts.